deletehead/the_hax/retail_store_methodology.md

 - Examine network equipment inside administrative interfaces for default passwords

 ## POS Testing
+- Get a photo/documentation of the make/model/serial number of the device
 - Examine the POS Pin Entry/Terminal Devices for tampering.
 Determine if the devices are constrained in any way, or would be susceptible to removal and replacement (e.g. are not locked down)
 - Test the POS for common vulnerabilities.
 - Is autologon being used?